 ChooseFI is a podcast and blog founded by Brad Barrett and Jonathan Mendonsa that is changing the lives of thousands of people, one episode at a time.

-After launching in the beginning of 2017 the podcast has rapidly grown into one of the most-listened to and the best podcast on personal finance in the country!
+After launching at the beginning of 2017, the podcast has rapidly grown into one of the most listened to and the best podcast on personal finance in the country!

-In 2017 the were voted by RockstarFinance bloggers as the best podcast covering Financial Independence AND they were runner-ups for new podcast of the year at FinCon.
+In 2017 they were voted by RockstarFinance bloggers as the best podcast covering Financial Independence, AND they were runner-ups for a new podcast of the year at FinCon.
 These are both huge wins for them!

 I stumbled across ChooseFI about 6 months ago when the podcast had around 20 episodes and the Facebook group was just launched.
-Since then, Jonathan and Brad have continued to deliver amazing episodes and the community has grown right along.
+Since then, Jonathan and Brad have delivered amazing episodes, and the community has grown.

-Each of the four bloggers quoted below are actively involved in the ChooseFI Facebook group and have great things to say about the podcast and community!
+Each of the four bloggers quoted below is actively involved in the ChooseFI Facebook group and has great things to say about the podcast and community!

 Anissa Watkins, Blogger at Moetips